May 25 , 2020

 (Cherry Pie buds, image source: Marijuana Break.com)

 While not a bumper crop, Cherry Pie produces moderate to high yields to the delight of experienced cannabis growers.
 As a moderately-difficult strain to grow, you’ll need to take special care of this delicate flower.
 Seeds are available online or you can snag a clone from a grower.
 As a plant, Cherry Pie doesn’t handle stress and environmental stimuli very well.
-Additionally, it needs to be pruned frequently to prevent hermaphrodictic characteristics.
+Additionally, it needs to be pruned frequently to prevent hermaphroditic characteristics.
 Trimming the leaves also maximizes the amount of light that gets to the flowering buds.

 The Cherry Pie indica strain thrives in outdoor environments, but can also be grown indoors under hydroponic conditions to produce Cherry Pie dro.
 Ideal temperatures for growing need to be between 70 to 80 degrees Fahrenheit.
-This strain flourishes in low humidity environments or roughly between 40 to 50 percent relative humidity.
+This strain flourishes in low humidity environments or roughly 40 to 50 percent relative humidity.
 Growers can rest easy knowing that Cherry Pie does a great job at repelling pests and diseases that affect other cannabis plants.

 The Cherry Pie flowering time takes around seven to nine weeks for it to be harvested, usually, the last weeks of October.
 Growers can expect to yield anywhere from three to six ounces per square foot planted.
 Cherry Pie can grow anywhere between 30 to 78 inches tall under the appropriate conditions.